 La Candela

 The metaphor tells us that the fire of a good Peruvian cuisine has been lit in the middle of the Borne, in Sant Pere square, where a tapas bar that already existed, La Candela, has become a Peruvian restaurant where we have tasted, we say it openly, the best cause since we passed through Peru.
-It serves as an example of its cuisine: a traditional dish that can be rustic becomes a fine and reinvented dish, where the protein, which is usually chicken or tuna, is here a delicious halfway of sautéed prawns in sweet and sour anticuchero sauce.
+It serves as an example of its cuisine: a traditional dish that can be rustic becomes a fine and reinvented dish, where the protein, which is usually chicken or tuna, is here a delicious halfway of sautéed prawns in sweet and sour anticuchera sauce.

 📍Pl. de Sant Pere, 12